Friedel de Wet

-Friedel de Wet (born 26 June 1980 in Durban, Natal Province, South Africa) is a former South African first-class cricketer.
+Friedel de Wet (born 26 June 1980) is a South African former first-class cricketer.

-de Wet was educated at Grenswag High School in Rustenburg and went to the University of Technology in Pretoria for future education.
+de Wet was born at Durban and educated at Grenswag High School in Rustenburg and the University of Technology in Pretoria.
 He represented the United Cricket Board of South Africa (UCBSA) National Academy, Titans, Lions, North West and the Northerns as a right-handed batsman and a right-arm fast-medium bowler.
 He took 48 wickets at 22.00 for the Lions in 2006–07.

 de Wet toured India with the South Africa 'A' party in 2007–08 and signed for Middlesex as a Kolpak registration for the 2008 season.
 On 5 January 2011 it was announced that he would play for Hampshire as a Kolpak registration for the 2011 season.
 He also had a spell in the Lancashire Cricket League with Chorley Cricket Club in 2008 taking 56 wickets at an average of just over 13.
 In 2012, de Wet announced an immediate retirement to his cricketing career due to a persistent back injury which troubled him throughout his career.